 We are the sole general partner of our operating partnership and are liable for its obligations.
 As the sole general partner, we have full, exclusive and complete responsibility and discretion in the management and control of our operating partnership, including the ability to cause our operating partnership to enter into certain major transactions, including a merger of our operating partnership or a sale of substantially all of its assets.
 The OP units have no voting rights.
 Our operating partnership is under no obligation to give priority to the separate interests of the limited partners or our stockholders in deciding whether to cause our operating partnership to take or decline to take any actions.
 As the sole general partner of our operating partnership, our consent is required for any amendment to the partnership agreement of our operating partnership.
-Additionally, without the consent of the limited partners, we may amend the partnership agreement of our operating partnership in any respect, implement mergers involving our operating partnership that exercise of these powers, we would be authorized, without the consent of limited partners, to implement a transaction such as a merger involving our operating partnership that could result in the conversion of outstanding OP units into cash, shares of our common stock or other securities.
-The partnership agreement of our operating partnership only requires that, in such circumstances, limited partners of our common stock or other securities having a fair market or net asset value, as the case may be, equal to the net asset value of the OP units being converted as of the month end period immediately prior to such conversion.
+Additionally, without the consent of the limited partners, we may amend the partnership agreement of our operating partnership in any respect, implement mergers involving our operating partnership all of its assets.
+Through the exercise of these powers, we would be authorized, without the consent of limited partners, to implement a transaction such as a merger involving our operating partnership that could result in the conversion of outstanding OP units into cash, shares of our common stock or other securities.
+The partnership agreement of our operating partnership only requires that, in such circumstances, limited partners of the month end period immediately prior to such conversion.
 The limited partners have no power to remove the general partner without the general partner's consent.